kb-dk/newspaper-all-as-submodules/README.md

 Important:

+* Fedora Commons artifacts are hosted on DuraSpace, not in Maven Central!
 * Do not use Maven 3.3.3 - there appears to be a bug triggered by domsutil-webservice-common
-* Use Java 7 to build, and not Java 8.
+* Use Java 7 to build, and not Java 8, and increase PermGen size.

     export JAVA_HOME=$HOME/gnu/jdk1.7.0_79/
+    export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=128m"

 To avoid hitting the defunct repository pulled in by fedora and to avoid sbforge.org consider adding these lines to /etc/hosts

     # do not download from sbforge or repo.aduna-software.org
     127.0.0.1 sbforge.org repo.aduna-software.org

 For now run these commands to get a buildable tree: